The Perf Panel gives you a detailed view into how fast your page loads.

 - Server - Peak Memory.
 The highest amount of memory used at any point in the execution of the script.
 This is largely affected by reading data from files or a database.

-The Perf Score is focused on the user’s perception of the speed of the page.
+The Perf Score is focused on the user’s perception of the speed of the page, so it is based on total time elapsed from of the server response to the browser’s

 Research shows that after 1 second (1000 ms), users perceive an interface to be slow.